ngs-docs/angus/MacManes_AssemblyQuest.rst

 Assembly Quest
 ================================================

 I am going to give you some data and a genome (well, 500Mb of the genome).
-Please assemble and asses.
+Please assemble and use BUSCO.

 ** Launch an AMI.
 For this exercise, try a **c4.8xlarge** with a 200Gb EBS volume.
 Wow yes this is a BIG machine!!